lengran/CS2AnnouncementBroadcaster/README.md

 ### TODO

 - Pass in parameters to messages.
 For example, "{PlayerName} has just connected.
 Welcome!"
+- Command triggered message.
-- Timer messages.
-They get broadcasted every few seconds.
+- Timer triggered messages.
 - Broadcast group.
 Add the ability to label players and send them message according to their labels.